RAFFLES: Reasoning-based Attribution of Faults for LLM Systems: RAFFLES

-To facilitate the iterative reasoning, the output of the Evaluators is appended to a memory component $\mathcal{H}$. $\mathcal{H}$ is then fed back to the Judge in the subsequent iteration, enabling it to refine its candidate agent-step pair \((i, t)\) selection strategy.
+To facilitate the iterative reasoning, the output of the Evaluators is appended to a memory component $\mathcal{H}$. $\mathcal{H}$ is then fed back to the Judge in the subsequent iteration, enabling it to refine its candidate step $t$ selection strategy.

-The iteration concludes (\textsc{Terminate}) and the proposed agent-step pair $(i,t)$ is considered the decisive fault given the log $\tau$ and the evidence in \(\mathcal{H}\) when either (a) $C$ is greater than a threshold of 350, or (b) when a predefined maximum number of iterations \(K\) is reached and we take the candidate with the highest confidence in $\mathcal{H}$.
-We set $K=2$ following the results of an ablation study in Figure \ref{fig:right_column}.
+The iteration concludes when either (a) \textsc{Terminate}: $C$ is greater than a threshold of 350 after considering the log $\tau$ and the evidence in \(\mathcal{H}\), or (b) when a predefined maximum number of iterations \(K\) is reached and we take the candidate with the highest confidence in $\mathcal{H}$.
+The step $t$ that has the highest confidence $C$ in history $\mathcal{H}$ after this iteration is then considered the decisive fault $t^*$.
+If the Judge determines that there is no decisive fault, and the confidence from the Evaluators reaches the threshold, then $t^* =\text{None}$ signals an absence of decisive fault.
 An illustrative example of the iterative process can be found in Appendix \ref{sec:appendix-example}.

-Overall, RAFFLES relies on the iterative and explicit reasoning process between the Judge and the Evaluators, tailored to solve the constraint optimization problem defined in \ref{def:decisive-fault}.
+Overall, RAFFLES relies on the iterative and structured reasoning process between the Judge and the Evaluators, tailored to solve the constraint optimization problem defined in Definition \ref{def:decisive-fault}.
 Given the challenges imposed by long-horizon, multi-component systems, we equip RAFFLES with more capabilities to increase overall evaluation accuracy.
 We introduce a Judge that uses structured reasoning to predict decisive faults, while a set of Evaluators check those predictions against unique criteria and report their agreement using natural language confidence estimates.
 The Judge then incorporates this feedback to iteratively refine decisive fault predictions to enable more accurate and reliable fault detection.
+In addition, RAFFLES prompts are task-agnostic; adding a new dataset only requires minor revisions to the problem statement.
+Details of our prompts can be found in Appendix \ref{sec:appendix-raffle-prompt}.